ProjectKorra/ProjectKorraWiki/source/pkcore/about.rst

 Airbender* plugin for Bukkit.
-ProjectKorra's purpose is to bring the *Avatar: The Last Airbender* and *Avatar: The Legend of Korra* universe into Minecraft, allowing players to choose between the skills shown in the show: Fire, Air, Water, Earth, and Chi.
+ProjectKorra's purpose is to bring the *Avatar: The Last Airbender* and *Avatar: The Legend of Korra* universe into Minecraft, allowing players to choose between the skills shown in the show: Fire, Air, Water, Earth, and Chiblocking.

 Features
 ========

 `ProjectKorra Core`_ is a plugin based off of the bending universe, thus so there must be bending!
-Players can choose from 5 skills: Fire, Air, Water, Earth, and Chi.
+Players can choose from 5 skills: Fire, Air, Water, Earth, and Chiblocking.
 Each element has its own respective playstyle, so it's up to the player to find the one that suits them the most.

 Elements